vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 Initializes the GROW Sync feature.
 Once initialized, the `OnGrowSyncInitialized` event is triggered.
 Params:

-- modelSync - should GROW Sync synchronize meta-data for integrated modules.
+- modelSync - should GROW Sync synchronize the model for integrated modules.
 - stateSync - should GROW Sync synchronize state for integrated modules.

 ## example